neo-mashiro/GameStore/README.md

 Most of the game logic is borrowed from the [Fundamentals of Computing Specialization](https://www.coursera.org/specializations/computer-fundamentals) offered by Rice University on Coursera, which were originally built on `codeskulptor` and `simplegui` when I was taking the courses several years ago.
 I have added some customized functionalities and migrated them to [kivy](https://kivy.org/#home) so that the user interfaces look prettier with material design and animation effects.

 Kivy is a nice library for building cross-platform GUIs in Python especially when it comes to mobile applications, it's still being actively developed, but I personally do not like how it works, mostly due to its bizarre, counter-intuitive behaviors, horrible documentation and the lack of users & community support.
 The motivation of separating logic and interface design is nice, but for small desktop applications I think it's just making lives harder...
-It feels much better than the old-school Java Swing/AWT, but still far from perfect, hope it would improve in the future... _Write once, run away._
+It feels much better than the old-school Java Swing/AWT, but still far from perfect, hope it would improve in the future...

+_Write once, run away._

+It might be a nice attempt to deploy kivy apps online and render them in a web browser, but currently this is not feasible.
+While it's not impossible to do so, the technical work is anything but a non-trivial task, I believe I would be better off using web applications framework instead.